segmentio/terraform-segment-data-lakes/README.md

 * Authorized [AWS account](https://aws.amazon.com/account/).
 * Ability to run Terraform with your AWS Account.
 Terraform 0.11+ (you can download tfswitch to help with switching your terraform version)
-* If you want to use the Aws lake formation setup, you need Terraform 0.13+
 * A subnet within a VPC for the EMR cluster to run in.
 * An [S3 Bucket](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket) for Segment to load data into.
 You can create a new one just for this, or re-use an existing one you already have.